 Neymar returns to training, Brazil guarantees he's ready

-SOCHI, Russia (AP) — Brazil is making sure everyone knows Neymar is perfectly fit at the World Cup
+Sochi (Russia), Jun 21 (AP) Brazil is making sure everyone knows Neymar is perfectly fit at the World Cup.

 A day after he limped out of training and raised further doubts about his physical condition in Russia, the Brazilian soccer federation was quick to tell the world the team's biggest star was just fine.